jojosisa/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

-# [Beatrice Liu] - [Challenge 4 - Crop Questions] Analysis -- ** incomplete **
+# Beatrice Liu: Challenge 4 - Crop Questions Analysis

 ## Overview
 Created bi-, tri-, and quad-grams and interactive visualizations for English questions by Kenyan farmers on top 5 topics -  cattle, tomato, maize, chickens, none -  to discern most common questions; these can be used by Producers Direct to create FAQ for smallholder farmers.
 Sadly, I can't figure out how to display the interactive graphs here, but they are saved in the network_graphs folder.

+See 'farmers.bliu.pdf' for findings

 ## Research Questions
 - What insights can be gleaned from Crop-specific and Crop-Independent Questions?

-## Methodology: detailed explanation in the Jupyter Notebooks
+## Methodology: *detailed explanation in the Jupyter Notebooks*

 ### Data Sources
 - Producers Direct Dataset
 - Swahili stopword and verb lemmatization files

-### Approach /  Notebook overviews describe steps in greater detail - see 'Q4.Ngrams.Jupyter.Notebooks.pdf' for list of notebooks and running order
+### Approach /  *Notebook overviews describe steps in greater detail - see 'Q4.Ngrams.Jupyter.Notebooks.pdf' for list of notebooks and running order*
 1. **Step 1**: Data loading and initial exploration
 2. **Step 2**: Data cleaning and preprocessing
 3. **Step 3**: Data segmentation into smallers datasets for analysis: unique questions asked by farmers in 4 countries